AthirahFauzi02/Gift/README.md

-# HaziqSaya
+# Gift
-Game I created for my partner as a birthday gift
+This is a simple game that is created using Pygame.
+This game is created for someone special in my life <3.
+I make it public just to show my capabilities in coding even it is just a simple code.